 Basically, the more plants and plant-based proteins you eat, the more you are helping to conserve our water supply.
 Let’s look at other food groups to get a better idea…

-As far as carbohydrates go, sorghum (a cereal grain) and potatoes contribute to about 2 percent and 1 percent, respectively, of the water footprint.
-Compare that to corn and rice, which contribute to about 13 percent and 10 percent, respectively.
+As far as carbohydrates go, sorghum (a cereal grain) and potatoes contribute to about 2% and 1%, respectively, of the water footprint.
+Compare that to corn and rice, which contribute to about 13% and 10%, respectively.

 Some fruits use less water than others, such as citrus, which uses between 65 and 80 gallons of water per pound, compared to stone fruits like peaches and avocados, which use 109 gallons per pound and 140 gallons per pound, respectively.
 Fruits like apples, bananas strawberries, pineapple and watermelon require less than 100 gallons per pound.

-And in the veggie world, most vegetables use less than 200 gallons of water per pound, with cruciferous veggies like broccoli, cauliflower and Brussels sprouts using the least (around 30 gallons per pound).
+And in the veggie world, most vegetables use less than 200 gallons of water per pound, with cruciferous veggies like broccoli, cauliflower and Brussels sprouts using the least (around 30 gallons per pound) (7).